 You, as a volunteer, can enjoy a genuine sense of satisfaction from helping others and take pride in being actively involved in meaningful service.
 Each year our volunteers contribute a significant amount of their time helping us provide high quality care to our visitors and animals in our care.
 We love our volunteers and couldn't do all that we do without them!

 You can look through detailed descriptions of all our volunteer opportunities here.
 If you have a desire to help animals and people, we have lots of options for you!
-We are always looking for new ways to support our Shelter pets and visitors!
 Here is a general list of the types of volunteer roles that exist:

 - Cat Room Assistant

 - Dog Kennel Assistant